 We currently service all automobile contracts that we own as well as those automobile contracts that are included in portfolios that we have sold in securitizations or service for third parties.
 We organize our servicing activities based on the tasks performed by our personnel.
 Our servicing activities consist of mailing monthly billing statements; collecting, accounting for and posting of all payments received; responding to customer inquiries; taking all necessary action to maintain the security interest granted in the financed vehicle or other collateral; investigating delinquencies; communicating with the customer to obtain timely payments; repossessing and liquidating the collateral when necessary; collecting deficiency balances; and generally monitoring each automobile contract and the related collateral.
 We are typically entitled to receive a base monthly servicing fee equal to 2.5% per annum computed as a percentage of the declining outstanding principal balance of the non-charged-off automobile contracts in the securitization pools.
-The servicing fee is included in interest income for those securitization transactions that are treated as financings.
+The servicing fee is included in interest income for contracts that are pledged to a warehouse credit facility or a securitization transaction.

 Collection Procedures.
 We believe that our ability to monitor performance and collect payments owed from sub-prime customers is primarily a function of our collection approach and support systems.
 We believe that if payment problems are identified early and our collection staff works closely with customers to address these problems, it is possible to correct many problems before they deteriorate further.
 To this end, we utilize pro-active collection procedures, which include making early and frequent contact with delinquent customers; educating customers as to the importance of maintaining good credit; and employing a consultative and customer service approach to assist the customer in meeting his or her obligations, which includes attempting to identify the underlying causes of delinquency and cure them whenever possible.
-In support of our collection activities, we maintain a computerized collection system specifically designed to service automobile contracts with sub-prime customers and similar consumer obligations.
+In support of our collection activities, we maintain a computerized collection system specifically designed to service automobile contracts with sub-prime customers.

 We attempt to make telephonic contact with delinquent customers from one to 15 days after their monthly payment due date, depending on our proprietary behavioral scorecards which assess the customer's likelihood of payment during early stages of delinquency.
+If a customer has authorized us to do so, we may also send automated text message reminders at various stages of delinquency and our collectors may also choose to contact a customer via text message instead of, or in addition to, via telephone.
 Our contact priorities may be based on the customers' physical location, stage of delinquency, size of balance or other parameters.
 Our collectors inquire of the customer the reason for the delinquency and when we can expect to receive the payment.
 The collector will attempt to get the customer to make an electronic payment over the phone or a promise for the payment for a time generally not to exceed one week from the date of the call.
 If the customer makes such a promise, the account is routed to a promise queue and is not contacted until the outcome of the promise is known.
 If the payment is made by the promise date and the account is no longer delinquent, the account is routed out of the collection system.
-If the payment is not made, or if the payment is made, but the account remains delinquent, the account is returned to the queue for subsequent contacts.
+If the payment is not made, or if the payment is made, but the account remains delinquent, the account is returned to a collector's queue for subsequent contacts.